Aposeltof/golabview/README.md

 ## Time conversion

-This module provide a solution to convert Golant Time and LabView Time.
+This module provide a solution to convert Golang Time and LabView Time.

 Example :
 ```